Wealden District Council

 For the purposes of the Housing Ombudsman and dealing with resident complaints, complaints are defined as: ‘an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents

-• complaints where the complainant or another person has commenced or intends to commence legal proceedings against the Council.
+• where the complainant or another person has commenced or intends to commence legal proceedings against the Council.

-• complaints where the Council has commenced or intends to commence legal proceedings relating to the matter of complaint.
+• where the Council has commenced or intends to commence legal proceedings relating to the matter of complaint.

 • matters which are under consideration by another function of the Council e.g. a live planning application.